 - The Stanley Floor Plan App helps with floor plan mapping and job estimating.

 - This handy series of diagrams called “64 Important Numbers Every Homeowner Should Know” from This Old House, shows the standard dimensions and distances for fixtures in a typical house.
 While it’s useful as a reference, you may need to make an adjustements for your tiny house.

-These construction guides (combined with a hands-on workshop) can give you the knowledge you’ll need to build your own house:
+These online courses and eBooks can give you the knowledge you’ll need to build your own house:

-- How to Build a Tiny House video series
+- How to Build a Tiny House Online Workshop

 For specific technical issues, refer to building and manufacturing codes: